Massimo Sarmi

-Massimo Sarmi (born 4 August 1948) is an Italian business executive who was the chief executive officer of Poste italiane Spa from May 2002 to April 2014.
+Massimo Sarmi (born 4 August 1948) is an Italian business executive who serves as the chairman and chief executive officer of FiberCop.
+He previously was the chief executive officer of Poste italiane Spa from May 2002 to April 2014.

 Career

 Massimo Sarmi began his career as an engineer in the Italian Air Force.

 In 1995 he became the managing director of the newly established TIM, a position that he left in 1998 and took the position of codirector for the parent company Telecom Italia.

 In 2001 Siemens Italia appointed him CEO, a position he left in 2002 to become CEO of the Poste Italiane Group.

 Poste Italiane

 Massimo Sarmi was appointed CEO of the Poste Italiane Group in May 2002 and was reconfirmed three times (2005, 2008 and 2011).

 At the head of the Group, Massimo Sarmi developed a strategy for strengthening the post office network, technological innovation, expansion of the range of services and entry into new business sectors, obtaining significant results on the financial level.
 Poste Italiane, under the guidance of Massimo Sarmi, established relationships with important national and international players, such as UPS, Finmeccanica, Russian Post, Microsoft, IBM, HP, Cisco, Vodafone and Ferrovie dello Stato.

 Poste Italiane, under the leadership of Massimo Sarmi, was placed in the list of the "World's Most Admired Companies" drawn up by the US magazine Fortune, for five years.
 In 2011 Poste Italiane has been placed in fifth position in the list of the leading global operators in the delivery sector.

 From July 2011 to April 2015 he is the chairman of the board of directors of Banca del Mezzogiorno – MedioCredito Centrale, a subsidiary of Poste italiane.